diogo-p-nunes/ai-newsletter-agent/README.md

 # ai-newsletter-agent
 AI Newsletter Agent that sends summarized info on new paper releases on arXiv.
-Based on OpenRouter
+Based on OpenRouter.

 ### Create conda environment and install dependencies